-NOTE 10.
-SUBSEQUENT EVENTS
+NOTE 12 - SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Based upon this review, except as described in Note 2 and below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.